IBM/platinum-demos/docs/tech-sales-enablement-preparing-for-a-certificate-pov/demo-instructions.md

 ### Introduction

-In this demo, we will build and run a Concert Workflow to understand how a customer will automate the certificate discovery and ingestion process directly from a runtime environment.
+In this demo, we will set up a Concert integration to understand how a customer will automate the certificate discovery and ingestion process directly from a runtime environment.
 This method can then be used for ingesting certificates during a Proof of Value with a customer.

 ### Pre-requisites